t3thi/Documentation/MeetingMinutes/2024/01/monthly.md

 ## Any last words

-- The discussions with Christian Kuhn were very informative.
+- The discussions with Lolli were very informative.
 Our immediate goals in terms of contributing to the core code were clarified.
 - We now hope to find a way into the core contribution soon.
 - Unfortunately, this month we also had to contend with absences due to illness and a heavy workload for various team members outside of the work of the initiative.